Reloaded-Project/Reloaded-II/Docs/LoadingNativeMods.md

 # About Native Mods

-Intended for communities who want to try out using Reloaded or transitioning to the mod loader, Reloaded II has limited support for native C/C++ modifications compiled as DLLs.
+Intended for communities who want to try out using Reloaded or transitioning to the mod loader or have a niche reason to use C/C++, Reloaded II has limited support for native C/C++ modifications compiled as DLLs.
 As standard, this is implemented through the use of DLL Exports.

 Native mods lack access to components such as the mod loader API but can use some limited mod loader functionality, such as *Resume* and *Suspend* provided the right exports are available.